-Rose Wilson's life as a rug hooker began during the Christmas of 2005, when, after receiving a hook, burlap, and a 10 minute lesson, she was instantly hooked.
+Rose Wilson's journey as a rug hooker began during Christmas 2005, when she received a hook, burlap, and a quick 10-minute lesson that left her instantly hooked on this form of fibre art.

-The daughter of an artist mother and an engineer father, Rose's left and right sides of the brain take turns at the controls.
+Growing up as the daughter of an artist mother and an engineer father, Rose's creative and analytical sides work in harmony.
 She holds a Masters of Computer Engineering from Memorial University of Newfoundland.
-As a student, her preferred method of procrastination was to read Art Forum magazines in the QEII Library book stacks.
+During her student years, her favorite way to procrastinate was by diving into Art Forum magazines in the QEII Library book stacks.

-Her latest body of work, A Whole Lotta Rosie, is her most personal yet.
-Self referential imagery of lips and roses in various states of ecstasy and distress speak to a woman in mid life who is close to figuring things out but still susceptible to missteps.
+Her latest body of work, A Whole Lotta Rosie, is her most personal yet, featuring self-referential imagery of lips and roses in various states of ecstasy and distress.
+This collection speaks to a woman in mid-life who is on the brink of understanding herself but remains vulnerable to missteps.

-Rose lives in Ottawa where she works in communications.
-Summers are spent at her home on the Southern Shore of Newfoundland.
+Residing in Ottawa, Rose works in communications, while summers are blissfully spent at her home on the Southern Shore of Newfoundland.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.